DeibydBarragan/eps-rest-api/README.md

 ## Features and Functionalities
 - Get a list of the appointments, patients and doctors in the database and their information
-- Create new appointments, patients and doctors in a NoSQL database
+- Create new appointments, patients and doctors in a MongoDB database
+- Update appointments, patients and doctors
+- Delete appointments, patients and doctors
+- Filter appointments by patient's cedula and doctor's cedula and filter by speciality

 ## Tech Stack
 - [MongoDB - Cloud](https://www.mongodb.com/products/platform/cloud)